 Situation of the country

-Since the 1992 peace agreements, which brought an end to 25 years of civil war, Mozambique has pursued extensive political, economic and administrative reforms, and the country has turned around rapidly.
+Since the 1992 peace agreements put an end to 25 years of civil war, Mozambique has pursued extensive political, economic and administrative reforms.

-Until recently, Mozambique was one of the most heavily mined countries in the world.
-Yet mines and explosive remnants of war post a direct threat to populations.
-They also hinder agriculture and the construction of infrastructure (roads, electricity lines, railway lines etc.), and limit the free movement of goods and people.
-The development of tourism and foreign investment are also impacted.
-By signing up to the Ottawa Treaty in 1998, the government committed to demining the country before 2014.
-This challenge was met in 2015, in particular thanks to HI's work to support mine victims and the organisation's demining operations.
+Until recently, Mozambique was among the most heavily mined countries in the world.
+When it joined the Ottawa Treaty in 1998, the government committed itself to making the country mine-free by 2014.
+This objective was met in 2015, thanks in part to HI's support of mine victims and demining operations.